Corporate insolvency

 How does a creditor prove a claim against an insolvent estate?

 Creditors having claims against an insolvent debtor must send a letter with a statement of the claim to the liquidator (prove their claims).
-Claims must be proven within four weeks of the publication of the winding-up order in the Danish Official Gazette.
+Claims must be proven within four weeks of the publication of the winding-up order in the Danish Official Gazette (in Danish: Statstidende).
 The liquidator prepares a list of proven claims.
-This is also called a register of debts and claims.
+That is also called a register of debts and claims.

 The liquidator examines the proven claims, usually during a meeting at the liquidator’s office.
-The date and time is announced in the Danish Official Gazette.
+Date and time are announced in the Danish Official Gazette.
 Two weeks before the meeting, the register of debts and claims with the proven claims and the liquidator’s recommendation of the claims can be inspected at the liquidator’s office and in the bankruptcy court.
-If the liquidator disagrees with a creditor about, for example, the amount of a creditor’s claim, the creditor will receive notice to this effect before the meeting.
+For example, if the liquidator disagrees with a creditor on the amount of the creditor’s claim, the creditor will receive notice to this effect before the meeting.

-If the creditor does not bring an action before the time limit fixed, the liquidator’s recommendation stands and is final.
+If the creditor does not bring an action before the fixed time limit, the liquidator’s recommendation stands and is final.

 What rights and duties does the debtor have?

-A debtor has certain duties and rights during the administration of the estate.
+A debtor has certain duties and rights during the administration of the bankrupt estate.

-• The debtor must give the bankruptcy court and the liquidator access to all the information that is necessary for the administration of the estate.
-This duty of disclosure applies also to executive officers, board members, auditors, liquidators and others who have previously held these positions.
+- The debtor must give the bankruptcy court and the liquidator access to all the information that is necessary for the administration of the bankrupt estate.
+This duty of disclosure also applies to executive officers, board members, auditors, liquidators, and others who have previously held these positions.

-• The debtor may not leave Denmark, unless the bankruptcy court gives its permission.
+- The debtor may not leave Denmark unless the bankruptcy court gives permission.

 Interruption of postal services means that letters and shipments to the debtor are redirected to the liquidator.
-This will happen when the bankruptcy court assesses that it is of importance to the administration of the estate.
+This will happen if the bankruptcy court finds it essential for the administration of the bankrupt estate.
 Interruption of postal services is an ordinary part of insolvency casework.

 The bankruptcy court’s decision on interruption of postal services is made at a court hearing.
 An interruption of postal services applies for three months, but the period may be extended.
 The interruption of postal services must be lifted when it is no longer necessary.